deephaven/web-client-ui/README.md

 ## Contributing

-For details on how to contribute to this repository, please see the [https://github.com/deephaven/web-client-ui/blob/main/CONTRIBUTING.md](contributing guidelines).
+For details on how to contribute to this repository, please see the [contributing guidelines](https://github.com/deephaven/web-client-ui/blob/main/CONTRIBUTING.md).

 ## Creating a New Package